parulian1/evms/README.md

 5. User
 - [ ] Allowing admin / staff to do CRUD for Event - Session - Track
 - [ ] Allowing to store speaker / attendee / user profile into one table profile.
+6. Speaker
+- [ ] Allowing admin / staff to do CRUD for Speaker (model inside of session management app)
+- [ ] Add restriction to not allow deletion of speaker attached to event
 <br/> <br/>
 TODO : allowing attendee / user to see their purchased session with information of the event that was included